sharetribe/flex-docs/src/docs/tutorial-transaction-process/use-protected-data-in-emails/index.md

 so that it uses protected data.
 We will send the provider's phone number to the customer when the provider accepts the booking request.
-We will add a phone number input field to Sign up form and edit the **saunatime-instant-booking** transaction process that was created in the earlier part of this tutorial.
+We will add a phone number input field to Sign up form and edit the **biketribe-instant-booking** transaction process that was created in the previous part of this tutorial.

 ## Change signup form